 Why would you want a page marked noindex?

-In WordPress, sections of the site (be they a custom post type or part of the taxonomy) may be marked ‘noindex’ for various reasons, particularly if there is no additional information beyond a collection of links.
+Sections of a website (be they a custom post type in WordPress or part of the taxonomy) may be marked ‘noindex’ for various reasons, particularly if there is no additional information beyond a collection of links.
 Imagine a user landing on such a page and trying to make sense of it.
 If there is no additional value or context added, the user is less likely to engage, which is a lost opportunity and seen negatively by Google (via user intent, time on site, bounce rate, etc).

 Check everything at site launch: An Asterisk Is Costing the U.S. Open Thousands of Visitors

 When reviewing this “Submitted URL marked noindex” error in the new Google Search Console, first ensure nothing is marked ‘noindex’ that shouldn’t be.
 When a website is built, the entire site is generally set to “noindex” even if it is located on a password-protected server.
 So when that site launches, sometimes someone forgets to change that setting to “index” and the site can be hidden from Google indefinitely!
 See the article to the right on the U.S. Open for a great example of how to launch a website without remembering to check basic settings.